MattK1454/Pewlett-Hackard-Analysis/README.md

 * Since it will be difficult to address the lack of mentors available, it maybe benifical to approach manager in the [**'manager_key_points'**](https://github.com/MattK1454/Pewlett-Hackard-Analysis/blob/main/Data/manager_key_points.csv) table to ask if they can help develop some material to guide the employees who will fill roles open by retirement within their departments.

+* Along those lines, it may also be of benefit to develop a panel of mentorship eligible employees by title.
+Using the table [**title_panel**](https://github.com/MattK1454/Pewlett-Hackard-Analysis/blob/main/Data/title_panels.csv), it will be possible to see how many individuals are eligible to mentor and then cross reference that with the list of retirement eligible employees.
+If there are not enough people to properly mentor, it may stil be possible to borrow some of their wisdom by placing it in something like a guide book for the next generation.

 ## References